-Standard 11.1: The Perfusionist, in collaboration with the physician-in-charge, shall define and communicate the intended treatment algorithm for blood pressure management prior to cardiopulmonary bypass (CPB), including acceptable ranges for blood pressure.15

-Standard 11.2: The Perfusionist shall work closely with the surgical care team to maintain blood pressure according to protocol during CPB.

-Guideline 11.1: Variance from intended and targeted blood pressure should be documented and communicated to the physician-in-charge to allow for changes in the blood pressure management plan.
+- Standard 11.1: The Perfusionist, in collaboration with the physician-in-charge, shall define and communicate the intended treatment algorithm for blood pressure management prior to cardiopulmonary bypass (CPB), including acceptable ranges for blood pressure based on age or weight.29 - Standard 11.2: The Perfusionist shall work closely with the surgical care team to maintain blood pressure according to protocol during CPB. - Guideline 11.1: Variance from intended and targeted blood pressure should be documented and communicated to the physician-in-charge to allow for changes in the blood pressure management plan.

-15 In many circumstances, the physician-in-charge may direct the perfusionist to modify the intended blood pressure management to address circumstances occurring during the CPB procedure.
+29 In many circumstances, the physician-in-charge may direct the perfusionist to modify the intended blood pressure management to address circumstances occurring during the CPB procedure.